TheWebCoder/Oldagram/README.md

 # Oldagram
 Oldagram is a social media platform with a vintage look and feel.
+This project is a frontend web page created with HTML, CSS, and JavaScript.
+It displays three posts from different users including their avatars, names, locations, posts, comments, and likes.
+Users can click on the "Posts" button to view the posts.
+The posts are generated dynamically using JavaScript to loop through an array of posts data.
+The page is responsive and uses the normalize.css library to ensure consistency across different web browsers.